Visit our Request an Apostille webpage for instructions on requesting an Apostille by mail or via drop box.

 Any individual can request an Apostille.
-When requesting an Apostille in person, no person(s) named in the document must be present.
+When requesting an Apostille via drop box, no person(s) named in the document must be present.
 Additionally, the requester does not need to be related to any person(s) named in the document.

 For example, Louise is Alfred's neighbor, and they are not related in any way.
-Alfred can remain at home while Louise takes Alfred's document to the Secretary of State's office and requests an Apostille on Alfred's behalf.
+Alfred can remain at home while Louise takes Alfred's document to the Secretary of State's office and submits the request on Alfred's behalf.

 There is a $20.00 fee for each Apostille requested, plus an additional $6.00 special handling fee for each different public official’s signature to be authenticated.
 Please see example scenarios below:

-Please note: The $6.00 special handling fee applies to in-person requests only.
+Please note: The $6.00 special handling fee applies to drop box requests for the Sacramento Office only.
 The special handling fee does not apply to Apostille requests submitted by mail.

 No. Apostilles can only be issued for documents to be used outside the United States of America.
 Accordingly, we do not issue Apostilles for Puerto Rico, Guam, United States Virgin Islands, Northern Mariana Islands, American Samoa, or any other American territories or possessions.
 Generally, the notarial act is sufficient for use in any American territory or possession.